 These shellfish are often sold per pound.
 This is great because it usually means you get more bang for your buck.
 But the downside is that you have to use 1 pound of scallops.

-Sure, you can keep them frozen or freeze a batch of fresh ones you just bought.
-However, for the best results, these shellfish should be eaten as soon as they possibly can.
+You can keep them frozen or freeze a batch of fresh ones you just bought.
+However, these shellfish should be eaten as soon as possible for the best results.

-So, you can either cook the entire pound of scallops or buy a smaller quantity (if possible).
+So, you can cook the entire pound or buy a smaller quantity (if possible).

 Now, the exact number depends on the type and size of the shellfish.
-But, for regular bay scallops (the most common types), you can expect anywhere between 30-40 per box.
+But, for regular bay scallops (the most common types), you can expect 30-40 scallops per box.

-For sea scallops, you can roughly expect between 20-30 per pound.
+For sea scallops, you can roughly expect between 20-30 scallops per pound.

 How Many Scallops Per Person?

-So, getting down to brass tax: how many scallops per person should you estimate for?
+So, getting down to brass tax: how many scallops per person should you estimate?

 As Appetizers

-If you are serving them as appetizers (alongside 3 other appetizers), I would work on an average of 3 sea or bay scallops per person.
+If you are serving them as an appetizer (alongside three other appetizers), I would work on an average of 3 sea or bay scallops per person.

 As Starters